 While Nashville, and Middle Tennessee by extension, is best known for its live music, there are also great places in the area to see movies.
 There are more multiplexes in the area than I can list, but there are also a few treasures that everyone should visit.
-Here are 5 of my favorite Middle Tennessee Theaters and a bonus movie going experience that doesn’t quite fit into the theater mold.
+Here are some of my favorite Middle Tennessee Theaters and a bonus movie going experience that doesn’t quite fit into the theater mold, but still shouldn’t be missed.
 Please Note: This post contains Affiliate links

 Unique Middle Tennessee Theaters

 The Belcourt Theater

 First, originally built in 1925 and recently reopened after an extensive renovation, The Belcourt Theater is a non-profit independent theater.
 You won’t find the latest blockbuster releases here, but you will find meaningful documentaries and independent films.
 This theater makes great contributions to the local arts community and the community at large.
 You should definitely visit this historic theater!

 Originally constructed in 2003, the Stardust combines nostalgia with the latest technology.
 The theater plays the latest releases from March to November on its 2 screens with digital projection.
 Audio is broadcast to your car stereo by FM radio.
 Admission is very affordable at $8 for adults, $6 for Children 6-11 and Free for kids under 5.
 There is also a full service concession stand and Kitchen.
 Located in Watertown, Tennessee it is a short drive from Nashville and Murfreesboro and absolutely worth the visit.